nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 The Authorization Server MAY support an access token introspection endpoint as defined in OAuth 2.0 [RFC7662].
 The introspection endpoint SHOULD map the fields as follows:

+* `active`: If the access token is valid.
 * `iss`: The issuer of the access token (DID).
 * `sub`: The subject of the access token (DID), this is the resource owner.
 Usually the same as the `iss` field.
 * `client_id`: The client (DID) that requested the access token.
 * `exp`: The expiration time of the access token.
 * `iat`: The time the access token was issued.
 * `scope`: The granted scope.
-* `vcs`: The Verifiable Credentials that were used to request the access token using the same encoding as used in the access token request.
+* `vps`: The Verifiable Presentations that were used to request the access token using the same encoding as used in the access token request.

 ## 7. Security Considerations